gvwilson/sensibleadventures/iffy/iffy.md

 "Tell me more about this ship of yours..."

-Wales locked his toolboxes in his room before they left and put a small plastic bear with bright blue eyes on the shelf above them.
+Wales locked his toolboxes in his room before they left and put a small toy bear with bright blue eyes on the shelf above them.
 "To keep an eye on things,"
 he said,
 tapping the tech in his temple.
 Iffy nodded---spycams in children's toys were an everyday thing, even for someone who had grown up as poor as she had.
-She didn't know what the orange-and-red globe Wales set next to the bear was for, but she suspected it would do more than just watch if someone broke in.
+She didn't know what the orange-and-red globe of Mars next to the bear was for, but she suspected it would do more than just watch if someone broke in.

 A pair of bulky gray drones were hovering over the harbor